iamfriedrich/Chess-Game/README.md

 # Chess-Game
-This is a chess game written in Java.
+This is a simpler version of chess game written in Java which does not include en passant, pawn promotion, castling, check detection, draw detection and time control.
+This game is supposed to be played by two players in the same terminal in the same computer.
+You're supposed to enter "./run.sh" on your terminal to start this game, I hope you will have a great time playing it!
+If you like this project, please follow me on GitHub, thanks so much!